 The word "short" in shortcrust pastry refers to its unique crumbly and tender texture.
 Shortcrust pastry can be filled with all sorts of ingredients, including fruits, custards, meats, and vegetables.
 It's a versatile and easy-to-make pastry.

 - Gluten free All purpose Flour - I used Doves free from plain flour but you can use your preferred brand of gluten free All purpose flour.
 See my gluten free baking tips below for the flour blend I used.

-- Milk - Adding whole milk to the pastry dough adds extra fat to the pastry makes it easier to roll and gives the pie crust a better texture.
-You can also use dairy free milk or cold water if required.
+- Milk - Adding cold whole milk to the pastry dough adds extra fat to the pastry makes it easier to roll and gives the pie crust a better texture.

 - Xanthan Gum - A common ingredient in gluten free baking.
 Xanthan gum binds everything together and basically acts as the gluten would in a regular recipe.

-- Salt - If making a gluten free savory pastry add a pinch of salt.
+- Salt - If making a savory gluten free pastry add salt.

 - Sugar - If making a gluten free sweet pastry add in sugar.
 I usually use brown sugar but fine white sugar such as caster sugar will also work well.

 See the recipe card below for full ingredients and measurements.

 - Dairy Free - Substitute the butter for your preferred dairy free butter block.
 Substitute the milk for ice-cold water.